MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

-Here's a list of topics we'll cover:
+Here are topics we'll cover: